atsaloli/cf3-tutorial/source/440-080-Methods-1950-Methods.exr.md

              usebundle => webserver("on");
 ```

-Then, make sure httpd is not running if its argument is "off".
+2. Make sure the service is off when the argument is "off".

-TIP: The CFEngine function strcmp() can compare two strings.

-NOTE: Reference: 039-0085_Basic_Examples:_Classes_and_Reports.__soft-class.cf